Bio content provided by individual

 Teacher Bio

-Jason Anthony Rodriguez is a Dominican-American actor/dancer born and raised from Washington Heights in New York City.
-He went to SUNY Purchase where he received a BA in Arts Management with a focus in dance.
-He discovered voguing through Benny Ninja and began his training under him.
-He was also mentored by Dorit Koppel in ballet and Kevin Wynn in modern/contemporary and choreography.
-He trained in acting at The Susan Batson Studio.
+Jason Anthony Rodriguez is a Dominican-American actor and dancer born and raised in Washington Heights, New York City.
+He earned his B.A. in Arts Management with a focus in dance from SUNY Purchase and trained in acting at the Susan Batson Studio.

-...Read moreJason Anthony Rodriguez is a Dominican-American actor/dancer born and raised from Washington Heights in New York City.
-He went to SUNY Purchase where he received a BA in Arts Management with a focus in dance.
-He discovered voguing through Benny Ninja and began his training under him.
-He was also mentored by Dorit Koppel in ballet and Kevin Wynn in modern/contemporary and choreography.
-He trained in acting at The Susan Batson Studio.
+...Read moreJason Anthony Rodriguez is a Dominican-American actor and dancer born and raised in Washington Heights, New York City.
+He earned his B.A. in Arts Management with a focus in dance from SUNY Purchase and trained in acting at the Susan Batson Studio.

-He has been featured in the NY Times 5 times by Siobhan Burke, Gia Kourlas and Illise S. Carter.
-“Mr. Rodriguez is a subtle scene stealer as Lamar on the FX show “Pose,” - Gia Kourlas from the NY Times.
+A five-time New York Times feature, Jason has been profiled by Siobhan Burke, Gia Kourlas, and Illise S. Carter.
+As Kourlas wrote, “Mr. Rodriguez is a subtle scene stealer as Lamar on the FX show Pose.”

 Read lessClass Descriptions